|

 You've Read --- and You Can Win Two Books!

 Tell us about the books you’ve read with your comments and a rating of 1 to 5 stars.
-During the contest period from January 9th to January 23rd at noon ET, three lucky readers each will be randomly chosen to win a copy of ANATOMY OF AN ALIBI by Ashley Elston and STRANGERS: A Memoir of Marriage by Belle Burden.
+During the contest period from May 1st to May 15th at noon ET, three lucky readers each will be randomly chosen to win a copy of THE FOURSOME by Christina Baker Kline and THE THINGS WE NEVER SAY by Elizabeth Strout.

 To make sure other readers will be able to find the books you write about, please include the full title and correct author names (your entry must include these to be eligible to win).
 For rules and guidelines, click here.